ForEvolve/forevolve.github.io/_posts/en/2018-01-15-a-beginner-guide-to-exceptions.md

 I will do my best to keep the article as simple as possible with lots of code samples.
 I believe  that learning the basics is essential in programming.

+## Prerequisites
+You must understand what is a class, a type, a property and have a basic knowledge of inheritance.

 ## What is an Exception?
 An exception is a particular Type representing an error.<!--more--> It must derive (inherit) from `Exception` (directly or indirectly).